Insuring Your Diamond Ring: The 7 Questions You’ve Been Asking

 5) How does the insurance company know the value of my engagement ring?

 You are going to need to have an appraisal of your diamond ring, especially if you don’t have a receipt.
 A trusted jeweler can provide you with an appraisal or you can work with organizations like USA Gemological Laboratory (www.eglusa.com) or Gemological Institute of America (www.gia.edu).
 Take note that what an insurance company values an item at and what you get paid when you file a claim are not always the same thing.
-There is insurance lingo within the fine lines of your diamond ring insurance policy that determines how claims are paid.
+There is insurance lingo within the fine lines of your diamond ring insurance policy that determines how to pay claims.
 Be sure to ask your agent whether the insurance company will replace your ring or will cut you a check – and if the latter, how will they determine how much you get paid.

 6) Who insures the engagement band – the person who bought it or the person it was given to?